ochoacabriles/eightQueensChallenge/README.md

 A solution consists of a one-dimensional array where the index represents the row and the value represents the column of each queen.

-Github actions has been configured to automatically execute tests on each push.
+Github actions has been configured to automatically execute tests on each push, tests also run in the build of python app container.